Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Proofs

-\begin{proof} The bound will be derived making use of the corresponding bound for the probability that (conditional on $T$ and $l_n$) a particular vertex is visited by the exploration process at time $i$.
-So, firstly we want to show that for $u \in V$ and $i \leq T$
+\begin{proof} The bound is derived making use of the corresponding bound for the probability that (conditional on $T$) a particular vertex is visited by the exploration process at time $i$.
+So, firstly we want to show that for $u \in V^{(n)}$ and $i \leq T$

-Where $d_u(i)$ is the number of unmatched half-edges of $u$ by the step $i$ of the exploration.
-This can be shown using that the random variables $l_n$ and $T$ are a.s. positive and bounded by $n^2$.
-Then for any set $A$ $\sigma(T,l_n)$-measurable we have that
+This can be shown using that the random variable $T$ is a.s. positive and bounded by $n^2$.
+Then for any set $A$ $\sigma(T)$-measurable we have that